 Local History & Genealogy Collections

-The Local History & Genealogy Librarian works out of the May Memorial Library and can be contacted directly at email@example.com.
-Limited inquiries can be answered via mail if a stamped, self-addressed envelope is provided.
+The Local History & Genealogy Librarian works out of the May Memorial Library and may be contacted directly at firstname.lastname@example.org.
+Limited inquiries may be answered via mail if a stamped, self-addressed envelope is provided.

 - Alamance County Information

 Other sources of local historical and genealogical information: